learning-zone/angular-basics/README.md

 AsyncPipe can receive a `Promise` or `Observable` as input and subscribe to the input automatically, eventually returning the emitted value(s).
 It is stateful because the pipe maintains a subscription to the input and its returned values depend on that subscription.

 #### Q. How to use authguard in angular 7?
-#### Q. Write a program to perform column sorting using ngx-datatable?
+#### Q. Write a program to perform column sorting using angular-material?
 #### Q. What is circular dependency error in angular?
 #### Q. What is static injector error in angular?
 #### Q. How to create logger service in angular?